LSPosed/AndroidHiddenApiBypass/README.md

 ## Usage

 This library has two variants of bypassing.
-Variant 1 is stable, while variant 2 is fast but maybe blocked in future Android releases.
+Variant 2 is faster than variant 1 but maybe blocked in future Android releases.
 We recommend to use variant 1 for most usecases.
 Check `LSPass` class for API definition if you want to use variant 2.

 1. Invoke a restricted method:
     ```java